JohnSnowLabs/johnsnowlabs/docs/_posts/SKocer/2023-05-11-icd10cm_cause_claim_mapper_en.md

 ## Description

 This pretrained model maps ICD10CM codes, subsequently providing corresponding causes and generating claim analysis codes for each respective ICD10CM code.
+If there is no equivalent claim analysis code, the result will be 'NONE'.

 ## Predicted Entities